 Rosa Mordecai was born into an important nineteenth-century Jewish American family in Washington, D.C., on February 14, 1839.
-Little detail is known of her life.
+Little detail is known about her life.
 One of her biographers noted in 1912 that “Miss Mordecai says of herself ... she is simply Rose Mordecai, ‘without either romance or mystery, but one who loves her fellow men.’”
 In his introduction to a 1953 republication of Mordecai’s recollections of the first Hebrew Sunday school in America, Joshua Bloch said she “was one of the last representatives of that group of pious gentlewomen, who in their days were responsible for the religious training of Jewish youth and who left an indelible impression upon the mind and spirit of all who had come to know them.”

 Mordecai’s contemporary account of the first Hebrew Sunday school in America remains as the most thorough record of religious education of Jewish children in the antebellum United States.
 This Sunday school, established in Philadelphia in 1838, was founded by Mordecai’s maternal great-aunt, Rebecca Gratz.
 According to Bloch, Mordecai’s account of this school “enrich[es] our knowledge of the personality of Rebecca Gratz ... and of the remarkable role she played in early efforts to strengthen the position of Judaism and to give meaning to its teaching and practices in this country.”

 A prominent citizen of Philadelphia, Mordecai “contributed, in various ways, to the improvement of civic life.”
 Rosa Mordecai died in Washington, D.C., on October 31, 1936.
-She is buried in Philadelphia in the cemetery of the Mikveh Israel Congregation.
+She is buried in Philadelphia in the cemetery of the Ritual bathMikveh Israel Congregation.